Last updated on 27 Nov. 2025

 I removed the Apple login as I don't use Apple devices.
 So the app currently supports Google login only.

 I am using Strapi cloud free tier for hosting the API backend whose runtime behavior is 'Cold start'.
-This causes the first Strapi data request for both the web app and Android app to take as long as around a minute to complete.
+This causes the first Strapi data request for both the web app and Android app to often take as long as around a minute to complete.
 Subsequent requests don't take so long.
 In a production app whose API backend is hosted on paid Strapi cloud or AWS/Azure, the runtime behaviour would be 'Always on' and so even the first Strapi data request will complete quickly.

 Tutorial App Notes Posts